willloe/PresenTuneAI/docs/api.md

 ```

 - If `editor` is present, the exporter places text boxes and images at exact frames (16:9 page, px → EMU conversion).
 - If only `slides` are provided, exporter creates a simple PPTX or text stub (depending on build flavor).
+The simple PPTX supports **multiple images** (2–6) using an auto grid layout when the layout library is not involved.

 **Response (200)**
 ```json